Mrs. Lauri Siverson « Teacher Connection / Documents / Calendar

 - GET CURIOUS!
 Find a topic or problem that interests you and think of a way that you could test an aspect of that topic.
 You can also search on the Internet for experiments that may spark your interest.
 There is a pdf document listed below with links to many science fair websites.

-- Complete the rough plan and turn it in to your 6th grade science teacher between Thursday, August 6th and Thursday, August 20th
+- Complete the rough plan and turn it in no later than Thursday, August 20th

 - Parents and students will sign showing their commitment to the project.